galastrostats/general/git-tutorial/05-branches.md

  1 file changed, 1 insertion(+)
 ```

+By default `git merge` also performs a `git commit` if there are no conflicts -- a new line isn't considered a conflict.

 Now if we look at our `pluto.txt` file, we see the updates from the experimental branch in the master branch version:

 ```